llyas36/F4F-Exchange/README.md

 This is a side project — not production-ready.

-I built it in public, sharing progress on Twitter.
+I built it in public, sharing progress on X(twitter).